Understanding Autism Graduate Certificate

 Curriculum Keeps Inclusivity at the Center

-The 15-18-credit Understanding Autism Graduate Certificate features a selection of courses designed to prepare educators to create and lead environments that encompass a range of student needs, including those specific to ASD.
+The 15-to-18-credit Understanding Autism Graduate Certificate features a selection of courses designed to prepare educators to create and lead environments that encompass a range of student needs, including those specific to autism spectrum disorder.

-This course will explore communication and competence, from the highly to the minimally/non-verbal autistic student, and the theoretical foundations of speech, language and communication.
-The core skills of communication, communication reciprocity, and core skills necessary for social communication and literacy development will be a focus.
+This course will explore communication and competence, from the highly to the minimally or non-verbal autistic student, and the theoretical foundations of speech, language and communication.
+The core skills of communication, communication reciprocity, core skills necessary for social communication and literacy development will be a focus.
 The course will examine frameworks for effective communication strategies and approaches, as well as the role of communication in social understanding/interaction and behavior.
 The impact of cultural values and beliefs on communication will be examined.
-Collaborative and interdisciplinary models of support and service delivery be will explored and guided by self-advocate accounts.
+Collaborative and interdisciplinary models of support and service delivery be will and be guided by self-advocate accounts.

 Graduate Education at Stonehill

-Stonehill College's graduate education programs in inclusive education aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
+Stonehill College's graduate inclusive education programs aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
 Social justice and democratic education is at the center of our work and underpins all programs, courses and experiences.
 We believe education can disrupt systems and processes that perpetuate injustice and inequity and embrace diversity and individuality as strengths.

 We advance our mission by modeling the creation of democratic spaces in the graduate classroom that reflect equitable, accessible and inclusive learning environments where students' voices and perspectives help to shape the construction and the provision of their learning.